-8. The Anne Stokes trademark is and has been the subject of substantial and continuous marketing and promotion by Plaintiff.
-Plaintiff has and continues to market and promote the trademark in the industry and to consumers.
+14. Plaintiff's Trademarks and Copyrights are exclusive to Plaintiff and are displayed extensively on Plaintiff's Products and in Plaintiff's marketing and promotional materials.
+Plaintiff's Trademarks and Copyrights have been the subject of substantial and continuous marketing and promotion by Plaintiff at great expense.
+In fact, Plaintiff has expended significant resources annually in advertising, promoting and marketing featuring Plaintiff's Trademarks and Copyrights.
 Plaintiff's promotional efforts include - by way of example, but not limitation - substantial print media, a website, social media sites, and point of sale materials.
+Because of these and other factors, Plaintiff's name and Plaintiff's Trademarks and Copyrights have become famous worldwide.